Using flexbox to vertically and horizontally center content is usually the

 favor when working with older browsers.
 It depends on the use of

-in the container element.
+display: table in the container element.
 This allows the

-child element to use display: table-cell
+child element to use display: table-cell in combination with

-and vertical-align: middle
+text-align: center and vertical-align: middle to

 center itself horizontally and vertically.
 You can view the